BZIvanov/Learning-Node.js/01.ExpressJS/Installing-PostgreSQL-and-pgAdmin.md

 5. Click the .exe file hyperlink.
 6. Install the exe file, the steps are pretty obvious/default.
 7. That's it, you can now open pgAdmin and start working your GUI tool.

+## Using psql

+If you want to use the psql command, you need to add it to the Environment variables on Windows.
+Note that you have to edit the **path** variable by adding new path to it, not to create whole new variable.